Concordium/concordium-wallet-proxy/README.md

 The wallet proxy provides the following endpoints:

 * `GET /v0/accBalance/{account address}`: get the balance on an account
+* `GET /v1/accBalance/{account address}`: get the balance on an account, including cooldowns and the available balance.
 * `GET /v0/accNonce/{account address}`: get the next nonce for an account
 * `GET /v0/accEncryptionKey/{account address}`: get the public encryption key of the account